cwedwards9/social-media-pet-app/README.md

 ## Description
 A social media for users to post pictures of their pets.
 All pets welcome!
-For the animal lovers in all of us.
-Share your pets with the world!
-Users can sign up for an account and post pictures of their pets.
-Users can view other user's posts and comment on the post.
+This app is for the animal lovers in all of us.
+Share your pets with the world!Sign up and post pictures of your pets.
+Take a look around and view other user's posts and make sure to give them a nice comment!

 ![PetIt Demo](/public/img/PetIt-demo.gif)